Aiden-korbs/EGH456-HolyGrail/EGB456/Concurrent Access & Contention/Critical Resource Protection - Mutual Exclusion.md

 [[Concurrent Access Model]]
 ## What is Mutual Exclusion?

-- **MUTEX** (MUTual EXclusion): Ensures only one thread accesses a critical section/resource at a time.
+- **MUTEX** (MUTual Exclusion): Ensures only one thread accesses a critical section/resource at a time.

 - Required to avoid race conditions and data corruption.